jparise/vim-graphql/README.md

 # GraphQL for Vim

 This Vim plugin provides [GraphQL](https://graphql.org/) file detection, syntax highlighting, and indentation.
-It currently targets the [June 2018 edition](https://graphql.github.io/graphql-spec/June2018/) of the GraphQL specification.
+It currently targets the [October 2021 Edition](https://spec.graphql.org/October2021/) of the GraphQL specification.

 ## Installation